Deewhy95/Deewhy95/README.md

 </br>

-- 💬 If you have any question/feedback, please do not hesitate to reach out to me!
+- 💬 If you have any questions/feedback, please do not hesitate to reach out to me!

 ## 🌱 I'm currently learning

+- Tableau
-- 📱 C programming
+- SQL
 - R programming
 - PYTHON